 While they might look the same, bread flour and all purpose flour are actually quite different.
 Here’s everything you need to know about choosing the right flour baking.

 Shopping for flour can get really confusing.
-When choosing between bread flour and all purpose flour, is there really a difference in bread baking?
+When choosing between bread flour and all purpose flour, is there really a difference in a sourdough bread recipe?
 Turns out, the answer is yes and it mainly boils down to protein content.

 Why Protein Matters